awsdocs/aws-snowball-developer-guide/doc_source/canceljob.md

 # Canceling Jobs in the Console<a name="canceljob"></a>

 If you need to cancel a job request or a cluster creation request for any reason, you have at least an hour after you created the request to do so\.
 You can only cancel jobs when they have **Job created** status\.
-After a job begins processing, you can no longer cancel it\.
+After a job begins processing, contact AWS Support to cancel it\.
 Likewise, to cancel a cluster creation request, you have about an hour\.
+After a cluster creation request begins processing, contact AWS Support to cancel it\.

 **To cancel a job in the console**